NCATSTranslator/ReasonerAPI/MigrationAndImplementationGuide1-4.md

 ## TRAPI 1.3 Example Message

 First we will start with an example TRAPI 1.3 message.
 For ease of reading, this message won't be exactly what a real message would look like.
-For instance, proper CURIE's will not be used in the example in many cases (like edge predicates) where they normally would be, instead being replaced by more easily readable words and names.
-CURIE's will be used in some instances where using the CURIE is pertinent to the change.
+For instance, proper CURIEs will not be used in the example in many cases (like edge predicates) where they normally would be, instead being replaced by more easily readable words and names.
+CURIEs will be used in some instances where using the CURIE is pertinent to the change.
 The example presented is a representation of a message sent by an ARA to the ARS, however this can be fairly easily generalized.

 ```
 "message": {